astro-mkim/DMS/README.md

 ---------------------------------------------------------------------------------------

 a. compiler
-Intel Fortran compiler/gfortran should give the best performence.
+Intel Fortran compiler/gfortran should give the best performance.

 b. optional
 Python2/3 (matplotlib, numpy, astropy, and so on) are required for visualization.